 By Dominic Feik

-5) Measure & refine – digital signage provides great capacity to change messages.
-Digital signage (compared to traditional signage) offers the accountability improvements as online over traditional media.
-Short trials of content, measured against performance (e.g. sales; customer response) can accelerate ROI.
+Digital signage provides great capacity to change messages.
+Compared to traditional signage, it offers the accountability improvements comparable to that from online over traditional media.
+Short trials of content, measured against performance (e.g. sales; customer response) can accelerate ROI, so a key part of your digital signage planning should be how you will measure performance.

 Dominic Feik is General Manager, Digital of Sumo Visual Group, one of Australia’s leading visual display and digital signage providers.
 He brings to digital signage extensive experience in applying emerging technologies to innovative business strategies, and large-scale IT service delivery.